suhailpatel/seastat/README.md

 Seastat doesn't speak JMX directly.
 Instead, it uses [Jolokia](https://jolokia.org/) to translate back and forth into JMX.
 You will need Jolokia to be embedded into your Cassandra process

-**Note:** Seastat does not support Jolokia auth.
-I'm hoping to add this soon!

 ## Metrics Exposed

-Seastat exposes a few of the JMX metrics exposed by Cassandra.
-It focuses on
+Seastat exposes a few of the JMX metrics exposed by Cassandra

 ## Usage

 TODO

+## Things to work on

+- Seastat does not support Jolokia auth

 ## Author